Causey Farm

 From Dublin

-• Continue straight until you come to the village of Athboy.
+• After 2.5 miles, you will come to the village of Fordstown.

-• Take the left turn just after the shop and our farm is about a mile down here on the left hand side.
+• Take the left turn just after the shop.

 From Mullingar